 From Victoria R - the Royal gifts of Hughenden

-Discover the stories behind the gifts given to our famous resident, Benjamin Disraeli, by Queen Victoria in our new top floor Manor exhibition.
+Discover the stories behind the gifts given to Benjamin Disraeli by Queen Victoria in our new top floor Manor exhibition.

 Queen Victoria's favourite Prime Minister

 Benjamin Disraeli was amongst the closest friends of Queen Victoria.
-Over the course of more than twenty years she showered him with gifts, letters and keepsakes.
+Over the course of more than 20 years she showered him with gifts, letters and keepsakes.

 This exhibition charts the development of the special relationship from initial dislike to the Queens’s second great heartbreak at the loss of her dear Earl of Beaconsfield.

 Included in this exhibition are some of Hughenden’s most treasured objects including the Garter Jewel.